a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 ```sh
 cut -f4 file_name_with_path | sort | uniq
 ```
-The command above consists of three different commands joint together using pipes (`|`) to process the same stream of data.
+The line above consists of three different commands joint together using pipes (`|`) to process the same stream of data.
 Specifically, it extracts the 4th field from our tab separated file, it sorts this column alphabetically and then it returns a list of unique elements on screen.

 > Exercise 3
 >